bitnami/charts/TESTING.md

 ## VIB pipeline files

-The CI/CD pipeline in the repository is configured to trigger VIB when an asset needs to be verified.
-But as every application is different, VIB needs to be supplied with a definition of the set of actions and configurations that precisely describe the verification process to perform.
+The CI/CD pipelines in the repository are configured to trigger VIB when an asset needs to be verified.
+But as every application is different, VIB needs to be supplied with a definition of the set of actions and configurations that precisely describe the verification process to perform in each case.
 This is the role of the aforementioned `vib-verify.json` and `vib-publish.json` files, which every asset defines and can be found alongside its tests inside the `/.vib` folder.

 Let's take a look at an example and try to understand it!